tj/node-actorify/Readme.md

   Turn any duplex stream into an actor.
 Built on the the [AMP](https://github.com/visionmedia/node-amp) protocol for opaque binary and javascript argument support.

+  Actors are similar to traditional RPC however they are isolated units of communication, an actor receives and sends zero or more messages to and from its peer with bi-directional messaging.
+Typical RPC is done at the process-level, meaning in order to work with data coupled with an identifier such as a user id that the id must be passed each request, whereas an actor may retain this state.

 ## Features

  - fast